popsim-consortium/stdpopsim/docs/development.rst

 This will generate new files inside `catalog/{species_id}/`:

-* genome_data.py
+* `genome_data.py`
-* species.py
+* `species.py`
-* __init__.py
+* `__init__.py`

+as well as stubbing out tests in `tests/test_{species_id}.py`.

-The genome_data.py file contains the physical map of the genome; the `maintenance` utility sucks down a whole lot of useful information for free.
-This genome_data.py essentially puts together a data dictionary which has slots for the assembly accession number, the assembly name, and a dict representing the chromosome names and their associated lengths.
-If synonyns are defined (e.g., chr2L for 2L) then those are given in the list that follows.
-There is no reason to edit this file-- we are good here.
+The `genome_data.py` file contains the physical map of the genome; the `maintenance` utility sucks down a whole lot of useful information for free.
+This file essentially puts together a data dictionary which has slots for the assembly accession number, the assembly name, and a dict representing the chromosome names and their associated lengths.
+If synonyms are defined (e.g., chr2L for 2L) then those are given in the list that follows.
+You double-check the values, but probably there is no reason to edit this file.

-Next, the species.py file will need to be edited with the species-specific information and corresponding citations.
-Inside this file are commented instructions for ech section.
-Either chromosome-specific or genome-wide recombination rates and mutations rates can be used at this stage; the citations attached to these rates will be filled in inside the code block beginning with `_genome`.
-For example, below is the _genome code block for `A. thaliana` with citations included:
+Next, the `species.py` file will need to be edited with the species-specific information and corresponding citations.
+Inside this file are commented instructions for each section.
+Either chromosome-specific or genome-wide recombination rates and mutations rates can be used at this stage; the citations attached to these rates should be filled in inside the code block beginning with `_genome`.
+For example, below is the _genome code block for *A. thaliana* with citations included:

 .. code-block:: python